RunSi/DEVWKS-2601/guide/step7.md

-### GENIE Using EasyPy to run a Test with the new VxLAN Genie Ops model
+### Using EasyPy to run a Test with the new VxLAN Genie Ops model

 Now that we have a newly created VxLAN Genie Ops Model we can leverage it within the pyATS framework.